 5. Take responsibility for their decision-making role which includes proper application of the rules.

-6. Not make public statements about players, coaches, spectators, or other umpires that detract from the spirit and respectability of the sport.
+6. Not make public statements about players, coaches, spectators, or other officials that detract from the spirit and respectability of the sport.

 7. Not have a criminal conviction involving inappropriate behavior with a minor or other criminal

-conduct deemed by the National Umpiring Committee to represent conduct unbecoming an umpire.
-No person with such a conviction may hold a US Lacrosse umpire rating.
+conduct deemed by the National Umpiring Committee to represent conduct unbecoming an official.
+No person with such a conviction may hold a US Lacrosse official rating.

 SCHOOLS / TEAMS / COACHES CODE OF CONDUCT